-In Fall 2020, the Department of Molecular Biosciences became the administrative home for the ILSGP.
-An Executive Committee composed of the Associate Chair for Graduate Education, GSC Chairs, Graduate Advisors, Graduate Program Manger, faculty representatives from different disciplines, and a student representative provide oversight and guidance for graduate education within the ILSGP.
+In Fall 2020, the Department of Molecular Biosciences will become the administrative home for the ILSGP.
+An Executive Committee comprised of the Associate Chair for Graduate Education, GSC Chairs, Graduate Advisors, Graduate Program Manager, faculty representatives from different disciplines, and a student representative provide oversight and guidance for graduate education.